mhorns/ML-Analysis-of-Renewable-Energy-Demand-and-Weather-Supply/README.md

 only having 5 years of total data for training.
 The RNNs would likely perform better with more data to deal with seasonal annual trends.

+An example of the RNN training loss is below.
+For the Midwest region we can see the loss curve on the 3 layer LSTM model.
+The training loss and validation loss decrease fairly consistently.
+We can see some evidence of slight overfitting by the validation loss curve going through some light peaks and valleys as it gets to its minimum before increasing.
+This caused an early stoppage in our training despite having some regularization and dropout configurations.
 ![Midwest Best RNN Model](figs/MIDW_lstm_3unit_loss_plot.png)

+The below reconstruction plot from the training of the autoencoder shows how well the autoencoder was able to reconstruct the full original feature space in blue, overlaid by orange.
+This reconstruction looks fine but the performance of the model once driven through the RNN to make forecasts was very weak.
+Even with hyperband tuning much more training time, data and compute resources were likely needed to get close to acceptable performance.
 ![Midwest Reconstruction of Latent Dimensions by Autoencoder](figs/Reconstruction_Validation_Sample_MIDW_0.png)

 ![Compare All Model RMSE Barplot](figs/Compare_model_RMSE_barplot_plot.png)